 Added Sugars and Their Health Implications

 Many gummy vitamins have a lot of added sugars.
-Eating too much sugar can lead to heart disease and diabetes7.
+Eating too much sugar can lead to heart disease and diabetes.
 It can also cause cavities and damage tooth enamel.

 So, it’s important to watch how much sugar is in these products.